H. Sophie Newcomb Memorial College: Social changes

 As it grew, the college reflected many social changes, such as the wider roles of women during and after World War II.
 Married women were included in admissions.
 The college began to offer more coeducational classes with Tulane University.
 After the U.S. Supreme Court ruling in Brown v.
 Board of Education (1954), in the early 1960s both the university and college integrated to adjust to a new moral imperative.
 The focus of the curriculum changed over the years, and women were offered more science and business classes.
 Women from Newcomb participated in a jazz funeral for the Equal Rights Amendment when the amendment failed to pass by the 1982 congressional deadline.

 Restructuring

 In December 2005 the Tulane University board of directors announced that the university would be reorganized on July 1, 2006, to accommodate needed changes due to losses following Hurricane Katrina.
 The board also approved the recommendation of a special Tulane Renewal task force to name a new, co-educational, single undergraduate college Newcomb-Tulane College.
-The new college within the university is not a successor to Newcomb College.

 This followed years of talk about restructuring.
 Some of the faculty had believed that Newcomb's separate status had adversely affected promotions, for instance, as well as other academic opportunities and had long encouraged a realignment within Tulane University.
 Since social changes of the 1970s, college and university discussions had centered on a different arrangement within the university.